 Since 2010, Catalytic Communities’ Executive Director, Theresa Williamson, Ph.D., has given lectures at universities across the United States and Canada on a range of topics related to favelas and issues of urban development in Rio de Janeiro.
 This is one of the ways that we disseminate up-to-date information, support research efforts and build awareness of important issues affecting Rio’s favelas.
 The honoraria, in turn, are an important part of how we fund our work back on-the-ground in support of Rio’s favelas.

-From September 2017-January 2018, Dr. Williamson will deliver lectures on the following topics, all focused on Rio’s favelas from different perspectives.
+Dr. Williamson is available to deliver lectures on the following topics, all focused on Rio’s favelas from different perspectives.
 Past content outlines are available below.
 Please request more detail on the lecture of interest to you.
 Each lecture lasts approximately one hour plus Q&A.

 The presentations incorporate the very latest in breaking news and community responses.
 They are highly informed by the experience of favela residents and up-to-date research.
 Audience members are left with a full understanding of the context which is shaping Rio de Janeiro today and the organizations and institutions involved.